MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddSitelinkExtension.md

 - The maximum character count for the headline text is 25 characters.
 - Keywords in sitelinks that have an exact match as the search query will be bolded (available in the U.S. only).
 - [Dynamic URL parameters](hlp_BA_CONC_UpgradeURL_TrackTemplateCustomParam.md) may be used to track sitelink extension clicks.
 - Sitelink extensions may direct searchers to third-party retailers.
 These sitelinks must include the name of the retailer in the link text and direct searchers to the specific page where the product is being sold.
-For example, a sitelink which directs searchers to third-party retailer Contoso's shoes page (contoso.com/shoes) might say, “Buy Shoes on Contoso."
+For example, a sitelink which directs searchers to third-party retailer Contoso's shoes page (contoso.com/shoes) might say, â€œBuy Shoes on Contoso."

 ## Get started with sitelink extensions